 You can expect to receive your points a few minutes after completing a survey.

-2 quick tips to make i-Say worth it
+Tips to make i-Say worth it

 If you decide you like Ipsos, here are some ways to make it worth your time.